ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. param:: set
         A value of type `psa_slh_dsa_family_t` that identifies the SLH-DSA parameter-set family to be used.

-    The size of of an SLH-DSA key pair is the bit-size of each element in the SLH-DSA keys defined in :cite-title:`FIPS205`.
+    The key attribute size of of an SLH-DSA key pair is the bit-size of each component in the SLH-DSA keys defined in `[FIPS205]`.
     That is, for a parameter set with security parameter :math:`n`, the bit-size in the key attributes is :math:`8n`.
-    Also see the documentation of each SLH-DSA parameter-set family for details.
+    See the documentation of each SLH-DSA parameter-set family for details.

     .. subsection:: Compatible algorithms